sgmurphy/wordpress-plugins/woo-smart-compare/readme.txt

 - Support customization of all product fields, custom fields
 - HOT: Free support of compare button’s adjustment to customers’ theme design

-= Translators =

-Available languages: English (Default), Italian, Vietnamese, Russian, Spanish, Persian

-If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress") to [us](https://wpclever.net/contact?utm_source=pot&utm_medium=woosc&utm_campaign=wporg "WPClever.net") so we can bundle it into WPC Smart Compare.

 = Need more features? =

 Please try other plugins from us: